CTOR-Labs/CTOR-Labs/docs/RULES/CTOR-RULE.md

 ## 3. Turn Structure

-During their turn, a player may perform:
+During their turn, a player may perform (in any order, or part of):

 - up to **two Put** operations,
-- **one Move**,
+- up to **two Move** operations,
 - **one Landing**,
-- any number of **Capture** operations,
+- any number of **Capture** operations, at any time during the turn

-in any order, as long as all restrictions are respected.

 ---